|

 Benjamin Franklin, Don Knotts, Gandhi, and an assortment of birds, bears,

-coyote, and a few beings of the less ordinary, more mythical variety.
+coyote, and a few beings of the less ordinary, more mythical variety. by

 Mark Young